enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/Linux/linux-find.md

 - ~~maybe a **path** of a directory or file?~~
 - `.`: is default path, represents current directory
+  - recursively list all files in current directory
 - `*`: represents all files in current directory
+  - omit hidden files

 [expression](#expression), include: